albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Adds a to-scale MSA diagram when right clicking on the smaller MSA symbol at an airport, navaid or other feature.

-The display of user MSA diagrams is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-msa` once using this function.
+The display of user MSA diagrams is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-msa` after using this function.

-See :doc:`MSA` and :ref:`navaids-legend` for more information.
+See :doc:`MSA` and :ref:`navaids-legend` in the map legend for more information.

 .. _remove-user-map: